Doreen Warriner: Rescuing Czech refugees

-Warriner, several key colleagues, and a large number of foreign and Czech humanitarian organizations were then in a race to get as many Czech refugees as possible out of the country before the anticipated German takeover.
-British authorizations of visas for Czechs only trickled in, however, and she flew to Britain in late January and got permission to evacuate immediately 600 families and to speed up the bureaucratic procedures for Czech refugees to go to Britain.
-On 15 March, German troops marched into Czechoslovakia and took control of the whole country.
+Warriner, several key colleagues, and a large number of foreign and Czech humanitarian organisations were then in a race to get as many Czech refugees as possible out of the country before the anticipated German takeover.
+British authorisations of visas for Czechs only trickled in, however, and she flew to Britain in late January and got permission to evacuate immediately 600 families and to speed up the bureaucratic procedures for Czech refugees to go to Britain.
+On 15 March, German troops marched into Czechoslovakia and occupied the whole country.
 By the end of March, German authorities began refusing exit visas for Czechs, especially communists, although not hindering the departure of Jewish children.
 The German crackdown stimulated a large market in forged passports and exit documents in which Warriner was probably involved.
-Warriner's close associate at the British Legation in Prague, diplomat Robert J. Stopford, continued to seek legal authorization from the Germans for refugees to leave Czechoslovakia while Warriner and her associates smuggled out refugees with forged documents mostly by train through Poland, while hiding hundreds of threatened people, mostly women, in shabby hotels.
+Warriner's close associate at the UK Legation in Prague, diplomat Robert J. Stopford, continued to seek legal authorisation from the Germans for refugees to leave Czechoslovakia while Warriner and her associates smuggled out refugees with forged documents mostly by train through Poland, while hiding hundreds of threatened people, mostly women, in shabby hotels.

 On 14 April, the German Gestapo raided Warriner's office.
 She was not there but a Canadian Quaker worker, Beatrice Wellington, was detained and questioned.
 Stopford told Warriner that the Germans planned to arrest her and advised her to leave Czechoslovakia immediately and on 23 April Warriner departed.
 Wellington was appointed to replace her as the representative of the BCRC in Prague.
 Stopford estimated that Warriner and her colleagues in the BCRC, including those who remained in the country after her departure, facilitated the departure of 15,000 refugees from Czechoslovakia in 1938 and 1939, most of whom were resettled in Britain.

 Later life

-Britain awarded Warriner an OBE (Officer of the Most Excellent Order of the British Empire) in 1942.
+Warriner was appointed an Officer of the Most Excellent Order of the British Empire (OBE) in 1941 "for services in 1938 and 1939 in connection with refugees leaving Czechoslovakia".